Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * M574 X, Y, Z => stepper letter related

 # double vs float variables
 Tests with forward, inverse kinematics and angle calculations resulted in differences of e-04 at worst between float and double precision variables for 6 axis robot calculations of positions and orientations.
-It seems acceptable to use float, because it needs less memory and can run on all newer Duet hardware with single and double precision Cortex chips (all M4F and M7 based with FPU).
+It seems acceptable to use float, because it needs less memory and can run on all newer Duet hardware with single and double precision Cortex chips (all M4F and M7 based with FPU.
+M7 offers double precision FPU on 6HC and 6XD).

 Technical details:
 - float uses its 32 bits for: 1 bit for sign, 8 bits for exponent and 23 bits for mantissa/fraction/coefficient.
 The 23 bits are 2-bit based, which mean 7...8 decimal digits precision (2^23 about 10 mio)